kiboschool/course-programming-2/src/lessons/data/exercises.md

 ## Submission

-**Reminder**: These small projects will be graded towards your final score.
-You should submit your work on Github Classroom so that your instructor can check your code, but you might not get feedback on them.
+**Reminder**: These small projects will be graded and add a few points towards your final score.
+You should submit your work on Github
+Classroom so that your instructor can check your code.

 This video shows how to get assignment code onto your computer, and how to submit it to Github Classroom.